SoK: Honeypots & LLMs, More Than the Sum of Their Parts?: Acknowledgments

 \section{Acknowledgments}

 This research was funded by Vinnova, the Swedish Innovation Agency.

 The authors utilized Google Gemini 2.5 Pro \cite{google_gemini} to assist in the preparation of this manuscript.
 The initial draft of all content was written entirely by the authors.
 This author-drafted text was then provided to Gemini for suggestions on improving wording, grammar, and organization.
-Gemini was also used to validate \LaTeX syntax and to help identify potential errors in the references.
+Gemini was also used to validate \LaTeX \ syntax and to help identify potential errors in the references.
 All changes suggested by the model were manually reviewed by the authors.
-The authors retained full editorial control, incorporating or modifying suggestions as they deemed appropriate.
+The authors retained full editorial control.